 Municipality Letters for Construction/Renovation

-For most work done in the City of Takoma Park, you need two or perhaps three things: a municipality letter from the City; a building permit from the County; and if the property is located in the Takoma Park historic district, a County Historic Area Work Permit (HAWP).
+For most work done in the City of Takoma Park, you need a few things, depending on the project: a municipality letter from the City; a building permit from the County; a County Historic Area Work Permit (HAWP) if the property is located in the Takoma Park historic district; and possibly City permits for trees, stormwater or City right-of-way impacts.

 Any renovation, building, or outdoor project (such as a fence, deck, or driveway) that requires a permit from the Montgomery County Department of Permitting Services first requires a Municipality Letter from Takoma Park.
 The purpose of the City letter is to inform residents that the City permits for things in addition to the County, specifically tree protection, stormwater management and anything in the City right-of-way (such as a driveway apron, dumpster, or fence).